Healthy Homes Assessment Stokes Valley

 Draught Stopping Stokes Valley

-If you are able to feel external air coming in or the sound of a clear draught emanating from a crack or a gap and you are able to feel it, it is probably a gap or hole which requirements sealing in the way you can.
-Cracks and gaps that are large should be fixed permanently.
-Any gaps greater than 3mm that allow air to enter or exit within your home need the sealing.
-In the case of an open fireplace isn’t used it could cause draughts, and must be sealed from.
-Landlords and property managers are responsible for ensuring that such draughts are squelched as much as imaginable.
+If you can feel external air flowing in or the air is clear from a gap or hole that is, it is likely to be a gap or crack that needs sealing in the way you can.
+Large cracks and gaps should be permanently stopped.
+Any gaps greater than 3mm that allow air to enter or exit from your home need the sealing.
+For instance, if an open fireplace isn’t in use it could cause draughts, and should be sealed off.
+Landlords and property managers are responsible for making sure that draughts from the fireplace are removed as far as imaginable.

-There is no need to block off gaps or holes which are part of the building.
-For instance, small gaps around doors and windows might be necessary to allow movement of the structure when the house is heated and cools so that they can still be closed and opened rather than sticking.
-We will examine all windows and doors during an Healthy Homes assessment of your rental property.
+You don’t require to block off holes or gaps which are part of the construction.
+For example, tiny gaps around doors and windows might be necessary to allow movement of the structure when the house is heated and cools to allow them to be opened and closed rather instead of being stuck.
+We will examine the windows and doors during an Healthy Homes assessment of your rental property.

 draught stopping building inspections